ANSWERS TO A FEW OF OUR

 There are 3 main stages:

 a) Concept.
-After we’re instructed we prepare a survey of the building or site and produce feasibility or sketch designs.
-We also have informal discussions with the local authority and check to ensure there are no public sewers, electricity cables or gas pipes that might affect your project.
+The first stage after we are instructed is to prepare a pre-design service report.
+We have informal discussions with the local authority and check to ensure there are no public sewers, electricity cables or gas pipes that might affect your project.

 b) Planning.
-We work up the drawings to a level required by the local authority for planning or listed building consent and submit to the Local Authority.
+We collate all required documents, surveys and architectural drawings required by the local authority for planning or listed building consent and submit to the Local Authority.

 c) Building Regulations.
 The technical detail required and specification is added together with any other consultant information, and we submit to the local authority for Building Regulations approval.